-Wespestad asked what estimate of natural mortality is being used.

-Langley said an estimate within the range of 0.2 and 0.4 is used, and, allowing the model to estimate an age-constant natural mortality through that range, it is currently estimated at 0.3.
+Mr. Wespestad asked what is the estimate of natural mortality estimate used.
+Mr. Langley said an estimate within range of .2 and .4 is used and allowing the model to estimate an age constant M through that range, currently estimated at .3.

 Tom Graham from NOAA Fisheries Service asked if any work has been done to explore what other potential MSYs would be if the selectivity would change.

-Langley said no such research has been done.
+Mr. Langley said no such research has been done.

-Brown asked about the state of the Taiwan logbooks.

-Langley said the SPC is very reliant on the Taiwanese for data but not as much on logsheet data.
-Reports are done each month at a five-by-five spatial resolution.
-He was unsure about the accuracy of the Taiwanese data or how to resolve the issues.
+Mr. Brown asked about the state of the Taiwan logbooks.
+Mr. Langley said they are very reliant on the Taiwanese for data reported by Taiwan, but not as much on log sheet data.
+Reports are done on a month and five-by-five spatial resolution.
+He was not sure how accurate the Taiwanese data is, but was not sure how to resolve such issues.

-Samasoni Sauni of the Fisheries Management Division of the FFA asked if there was any point to producing several MSYs for the north and the south or even producing MSY for each of the countries

-Langley clarified that his information did not include northern albacore and was an assessment of southern albacore.
-He added that it was not appropriate to derive any MSY on anything less than overall stock because one has to apply an assumption about stock recruitment relationship in the yield analysis and that it's an overall stock and recruitment relationship that feeds into the MSY calculation.
+Samasoni Sauni of the Fisheries Management Division of the Forum Fisheries Agency asked if there was any point to producing several MSYs for the north and the south or even producing MSY for each of the countries.
+Mr. Langley clarified that his information did not include northern albacore and was an assessment of southern albacore.
+He added that it was not appropriate to derive any MSY on anything less than overall stock because one has to apply an assumption about stock recruitment relationship in the yield analysis, and that is an overall stock and recruitment relationship that feeds into the MSY calculation.
 Selectivity also differs among the fisheries.
 What is produced is an amalgam of all fisheries and a yield as a function of that overall selectivity.
 Without any management directive or need, no further exploration of alternative scenarios has been done.

 Regarding country-specific MSYs, there would be a need to start balancing the overall level of the catch that can be taken from these fisheries and find an equitable mechanism for sharing that out among the countries.
-That would become the point of how to start to make in-country assessments.
+That would become the point of how to start to make incountry assessments.

-Graham asked if the main source of uncertainty in MSY is the uncertainty in the stock assessment recruitment relationship and if that level of uncertainty is typical of tuna stocks in general.

-Langley agreed that the statistical estimates of uncertainty are broad, with stock recruitment relationship as one source and an attempt to estimate natural mortality within the model as another.
+Mr. Graham asked if the main source of uncertainty in MST is the uncertainty in the stock assessment recruitment relationship, and is that level of uncertainty typical of tuna stocks in general.
+Mr. Langley agreed that the statistical estimates of uncertainty are broad, with stock recruitment relationship one source, and an attempt to estimate natural mortality within the model as another.
 He believes improving the estimate of natural mortality for albacore would be a big step in improving assessment.

-Little focus has been made on the standard MSY-based reference points, but, Langley said he felt they are obligated to use those reference points by default to the various agencies.
+Little focus has been made on the standard MSY-based reference points, but Langley felt they are obligated to use those reference points by default to the various agencies.

-Sloan asked what the recent trends are in the Taiwanese data and do they correspond to observations in other Pacific Island EEZs.

-Langley said the trends in the Pacific Islands tend to be more extreme because of the largely static distribution of where these fleets operate and their greater susceptibility to trends driven by oceanographic conditions.
+Mr. Sloan asked what the recent trends are in the Taiwanese data and does it correspond to observations in other Pacific Island EEZs.
+Mr. Langley said the trends in the Pacific Islands tend to be more extreme due to the largely static distribution of where these fleets operate and their greater susceptibility to trends driven by oceanographic conditions.
 Given that albacore is a very mobile species, a fleet index is needed based on accessibility to fish on a fairly consistent basis, such as the far-ranging Taiwanese fleet.